-Should your concern or complaint be related to any member of the non-teaching staff then this should be brought to the attention of the Headteacher or the Head of Learning.
+Should your concern or complaint be related to any member of the non-teaching staff then this should be brought to the attention of the Headteacher or the Deputy Headteacher.

 The vast majority of issues and concerns are normally resolved fairly quickly and hopefully satisfactory to all concerned in an informal manner.